Heckler & Koch MP7: Heckler & Koch UCP

 The Heckler & Koch Universal Combat Pistol (HK UCP), also known as the HK P46 is a double action, semi-automatic handgun developed under commission for the German Bundeswehr.
 The concept for the UCP was later cancelled at the prototype stage.

-History and description
+History

-The UCP was to be the companion sidearm to the HK MP7, using the same HK 4.6×30mm bottlenecked cartridge.
+The UCP was to be the companion sidearm to the HK MP7, using the same HK 4.6×30mm cartridge.
 The 4.6×30mm round is a direct competitor to the 5.7×28mm by Fabrique Nationale de Herstal (FN).
 As such, the UCP would have been a direct competitor to the FN Five-seven pistol.
-Both have greater armor-piercing capabilities and less recoil compared to other commonly used military handgun cartridges, such as the 9×19mm Parabellum or .45 ACP.
+Both have greater armor-piercing capabilities and less recoil compared to other commonly used military handgun cartridges, such as the 9×18mm Makarov and 9×19mm Parabellum.